junrui-liu/initialM/README.md

   - This affects (including): `hv-toy.grammar`,  `fmm.grammar`.
 - Attributes marked as `input` are currently not set.
   - This affects (including): `piecewise`.
+- Switch to matrix encoding of a hole to improve performance.
+  - This affects all complex benchmarks.

 ### Testing Commands